 Toll-Free Telephone Number: 1-888-973-0022

-The Texas Department of Health investigates all complaints against abortion facilities.
+The Texas Department of State Health Services investigates all complaints against abortion facilities.
 Complaints must be in writing and signed by the complainant.
 All information pertaining to complaints will be kept strictly confidential.
 You have the right to access certain information concerning this abortion facility by using the toll-free telephone number listed above.
 If you make a call to the above number, your identity will remain anonymous.

 The toll-free telephone line can provide you with the following information: